geyang/zaku/README.md

 pip install -U 'zaku[all]=={VERSION}'
 ```

-Supposed you have a JobServer running at `localhost:9000`.
+Supposed you have a TaskServer running at `localhost:9000`.

 **Adding Jobs**: